sidcodes37/brain-age-utils-ccs/README.md

-# CCS_BrainAgeIndex
+# brain-age-utils-ccs
-Documenting the coding journey of Brain Age Index at CCS
+Utilities used for the project `brain-age-index-ccs`.